WesselKroos/youtube-ambilight/README.md

 ## Installation
 Go to [YouTube Ambilight on the Chrome Web Store](https://chrome.google.com/webstore/detail/youtube-ambilight/paponcgjfojgemddooebbgniglhkajkj) and add the extension to Chrome

-## Planned features
-  - [Usability] Turn on the Ambilight extension on existing tabs after the installation.
-This way a refresh is not needed anymore

 ## Privacy & Security
-- This Chrome Extension uses the [activeTab](https://developer.chrome.com/extensions/activeTab) permission only on urls that start with https://www.youtube.com.
+- This Chrome Extension only loads on urls that start with https://www.youtube.com.
 The extension will only activate the ambilight extension on YouTube's /watch page

 The following projectfiles are inserted into that specific webpage:
 - \src\scripts\youtube-ambilight.js